CS5500-S-2023/team-koala/README.md

 Reminds users of events via discord private messages
 - Currently, this bot only supports creating reminders/events that repeats or don't repeat.
+User facing delete functionality is not yet implemented.
+Regarding deleting / stopping the reminders please refer to details in [Reminder Commands](#reminder-commands) section below.
-- Timezone
+- This bot supports reminders in all 24 time zones with the default time zone being GMT-7 (PDT).
 > Note: This documentation uses the word **reminder** interchagebaly with the word **event**.